-The past few years, and most notably the COVID-19 pandemic, have brought significant change to the buyer’s journey and customer experience.
-People now expect more from brands: a more seamless bridge between digital and in-person interactions and deeper, more authentic brand-customer relationships.
+The past few years have brought significant change to the buyer’s journey and customer experience.
+People now expect more from brands: a more seamless bridge between digital and in-person interactions and authentic, deeper, brand-customer relationships.

 As businesses realign their operations for a post-pandemic world, they must revisit their buyer’s journeys to reassess how the sales and marketing process intersects with them.
 Importantly, companies must consider the relationship they nurture with customers after a sale.
 Companies that neglect to consider retention, advocacy, and loyalty strategies will miss out on significant brand building and revenue opportunities.

 In this month’s virtual panel, we interviewed Authentic Brand Fractional CMOs Barb Bertsch, Daneen Kiger, and Kris Paulson to learn more about the critical role marketing plays in defining the buyer’s journey and facilitating connection along it.
 The fractional CMOs shared advice about how businesses can better support prospects along their journey, increasing conversion and forming lasting customer relationships.

 1. What advice would you give to growing businesses trying to understand their buyer’s journey better and identify opportunities to support buyers more effectively?

 Barb: Documenting the buyer’s journey is a foundational element of marketing.
 Knowing how and why your customers buy from you helps marketers understand how to best target them and helps sales know how to best interact with them.
 It’s also an effective tool to determine what messaging is needed to grab customers’ attention and drive their actions further down the funnel toward consideration, eventually leading to a decision to purchase.